MonoGame/MonoGame/README.md

 ## Supported Platforms

 We support a growing list of platforms across the desktop, mobile, and console space.
-If there is a platform we don't support, please [make a request](https://github.com/MonoGame/MonoGame/issues) or [come help us](CONTRIBUTING.md) add it.
+If there is a platform we do not support, please [make a request](https://github.com/MonoGame/MonoGame/issues) or [come help us](CONTRIBUTING.md) add it.

 * Desktop PCs
   * Windows 8.1 and up (OpenGL & DirectX)